-Program Director: Cesar Galvez (On-campus), Ayuka Oendo (Online), Chirlynor Calbayan (DLC)
+Program Director: Cesar Galvez (On-campus), Ayuka Oendo (Online), Chirlynor Calbayan (DLCs)

-Health promotion is creating and implementing social and physical environments that enable individuals and communities, not only to prevent disease and to have access to health care, but also to improve their quality of life, and increase quantity of life.
+Health promotion is creating and implementing personal, social and physical environmental interventions that enable individuals and communities, not only to prevent disease and to have access to health care, but also to improve their quality of life, and increase quantity of life.

-Health promoters and educators are in high demand in the 21 st century.
-The heavy burden of lifestyle-related diseases or chronic diseases can be overcome only if health care providers work together with health educators and promoters.
+Health promoters and educators are in high demand in the 21st century.
+The heavy burden of lifestyle-related diseases or chronic diseases can be overcome only if health care providers work together with health educators and promoters as agents of change.
 The MPH with an emphasis in health promotion is committed to preparing those agents of change.

-In addition to the professional competencies listed in the beginning of the Public Health section of the Bulletin, the graduate with an emphasis in Health Promotion will have skills to do the following:
+In addition to the professional competencies listed in at the beginning of the Public Health section of the Bulletin, the graduate with an emphasis in Health Promotion will have the following competencies:

-- Analyze current global health issues and the interface between globalization processes and their impact on the health and welfare of disadvantaged populations. - 2.
-Address adolescent and school health issues.
+- Analyzes current global health issues and the interface between globalization processes and their impact on the health and welfare of disadvantaged populations. - Addresses adolescent and school health issues.

-- A baccalaureate degree or its equivalent with a grade point average (GPA) of 3.00 or better (on a four-point scale).
+- 1. A baccalaureate degree or its equivalent with a grade point average (GPA) of 3.00 or better (on a four-point scale).
 Students with an undergraduate GPA of less than 3.00 may be admitted on scholastic probation.
-Their admission status will be reevaluated after completion of 12 semester hours of coursework. - Proficiency in reading, writing, listening, and speaking the English language, which is the medium of instruction at AIIAS (see p.
-19).
+Their admission status will be reevaluated after completion of 12 semester hours of coursework. - 2.
+Proficiency in reading, writing, listening, and speaking the English language, which is the medium of instruction at AIIAS (see p.
+20).